-Wish Expenses consists of two categories of expenses, 'Wish Expenses' and 'Supporter Engagement and Fundraising Expenses'.
+Wish Expense consists of two categories of expenses, "Wish Expenses" and "Supporter Engagement and Fundraising Expenses".

 Expenses that are spent directly on, or relate directly to delivering wishes to eligible wish children, are classified as "Wish Expenses".
 Wish expenses include all direct and indirect costs of the wish delivery.
 Goods in-kind and services in-kind received and recognised in Revenue are recorded and recognised in "Wish Expense" at the same dollar amount, at the time they are recognised as Revenue.
+These goods in-kind and services in-kind directly contribute to the achievement of our objectives.